Franz Schubert: Early life and education

-Young Schubert first came to the attention of Antonio Salieri, then Vienna's leading musical authority, in 1804, when his vocal talent was recognized.
+Young Schubert first came to the attention of Antonio Salieri, then Vienna's leading musical authority, in 1804, possibly at Holzer's recommendation.
+Salieri's previous pupils included Ludwig van Beethoven.
 In November 1808, he became a pupil at the Stadtkonvikt (Imperial Seminary) through a choir scholarship.
-At the Stadtkonvikt, he was introduced to the overtures and symphonies of Mozart, the symphonies of Joseph Haydn and his younger brother Michael Haydn, and the early overtures and symphonies of Beethoven, a composer for whom he developed admiration.
+At the Stadtkonvikt, he was introduced to the overtures and symphonies of Mozart, the symphonies of Joseph Haydn and his younger brother Michael Haydn, and the early overtures and symphonies of Beethoven, a composer for whom he developed the strongest admiration.
 His exposure to these and other works, combined with occasional visits to the opera, laid the foundation for a broader musical education.
 One important musical influence came from the songs by Johann Rudolf Zumsteeg, an important composer of Lieder.
 The precocious young student "wanted to modernize" Zumsteeg's songs, as reported by Joseph von Spaun, Schubert's friend.
 Schubert's friendship with Spaun began at the Stadtkonvikt and lasted throughout his short life.
 In those early days, the financially well-off Spaun furnished the impoverished Schubert with much of his manuscript paper.

-In the meantime, Schubert's talent began to show in his compositions; Salieri decided to start training him privately in music theory and composition.
-According to Ferdinand, the boy's first composition for piano was a Fantasy for four hands; his first song, Klagegesang der Hagar, was written a year later.
-Schubert was occasionally permitted to lead the Stadtkonvikt's orchestra, the first orchestra he wrote for.
-He devoted much of the rest of his time at the Stadtkonvikt to composing chamber music, several songs, piano pieces and, more ambitiously, liturgical choral works in the form of a "Salve Regina" (D 27), a "Kyrie" (D 31), in addition to the unfinished "Octet for Winds" (D 72, said to commemorate the 1812 death of his mother), the cantata Wer ist groß? for male voices and orchestra (D 110, for his father's birthday in 1813), and his first symphony (D 82).
+In the meantime, Schubert's talent began to show in his compositions, including his earliest surviving piano work, an 1810 Fantasy for four hands in G major (D. 1), and his first Lied, Klagegesang der Hagar (D. 5), written a year later.
+A definitive transition in his life and education occurred in May 1812, when Schubert's mother died from typhoid fever.
+The following month, Salieri officially took Schubert as his private home student and gave him lessons twice a week in thoroughbass and composition.
+Musicologist Lorraine Byrne Bodley interprets the compositional output that followed his mother's death as his seeking "refuge from grief in hard and relentless work".
+A month after his mother's death, Schubert completed his first Salve Regina in F major (D. 27) for his local parish church, likely performed during a month's mind service for his mother.
+That same year, he also composed his first operatic work, Der Spiegelritter (D. 11), a Singspiel to a text by August von Kotzebue that he left incomplete.
+Meanwhile, at the Stadtkonvikt, Schubert was occasionally permitted to lead the Stadtkonvikt's orchestra, and Bodley writes that his earliest orchestral compositions were possibly conceived with this orchestra in mind, including his Symphony No. 1 in D major (D. 82), which he dedicated to Stadtkonvikt headmaster Franz Innocenz Lang.